Our commitments – Modern Slavery Act Transparency Statement

 OCBC Group’s business in all our locations is office-based.
 The business activities undertaken by OCBC and the entities it owns or controls are supported by a network of suppliers providing goods and services, such as office supplies, computer systems, software applications, document management, professional services, financial services and other outsourced operations.

-Risks of modern slavery practices within operations and supply chains
+Risks of modern slavery practices within operations and supply chain

 Modern slavery is a global issue and can take various forms including forced labour, child labour, slavery, human trafficking and other exploitative practices.
-These issues have particular relevance to banks, as financial intermediaries and capital raising agents, in promoting economic development.
 We recognise that the risks may be inherent and more pronounced in certain industry sectors and geographies and seek to integrate the relevant risk considerations into our business and risk management practices.
-We will continually enhance our processes and practices to align with the international frameworks and relevant developments in the jurisdictions in which we operate.
+We will continually enhance our processes and practices to align with international frameworks and relevant developments in the jurisdictions in which we operate.

 Actions taken to assess and address modern slavery practices

-OCBC’s current policies that address the requirements of combating slavery and human trafficking include, but are not limited to:
+We are committed to act with integrity in all our business activities and comply with laws.
+OCBC’s current policies that address the requirements of combating slavery and human trafficking within our operations and supply chain include, but are not limited to:

 • Employee Grievance Handling;